Dolly Haas: Life and work

-Haas was born in Hamburg, Germany, to Charles Oswald Haas, a bookseller of British-German origin, and Margarethe (née Jagemann).
+Haas was born in Hamburg, Germany, to Charles Oswald Haas, a bookseller of British-German origin, and Margarethe (née Jagemann) on 29 April 1910.
 She was already an accomplished actress in German cinema before moving to the United States.

 Her father Charles was half-German, but had grown up in England, and had British citizenship.
 Dolly and her sister, Margarete, attended Jacob Loewenberg's girls' school Lyzeum in Hamburg, the Anerkannte höhere Mädchenschule.
 The Haas family's personal records, including diaries and letters, are currently held by the Center for Jewish History in New York City, New York.

 Marriage and family

 Haas married German-born film director John Brahm.
 At one time, he was resident director for acting troupes such as Deutsches Theater and the Lessing Theater, both in Berlin.
 They divorced in 1941.

 After moving to the US, Haas became a naturalized U.S. citizen.
 She married again in 1943, to Al Hirschfeld in Baltimore, Maryland.
 They lived in New York, where he worked for The New York Times as a portraitist and caricaturist.
 His work was also published in The New York Review of Books.
 They had a daughter, Nina, born in 1945.